 What is the perception of the severity of the threat to survival of humankind caused by environmental degradation?
-In order to examine the respondents' awareness of the crisis of survival of humankind brought on by the deterioration of the Earth's environment, this questionnaire has, since its inception, continuously asked people each year to indicate the severity of the crisis using the needle of a clock.
+In order to examine the respondents' awareness of this crisis, this questionnaire has, since its inception, asked people each year to indicate the severity of the crisis using the needle of a clock.

 Figures 2 and 3 show the average time on the environmental doomsday clock for each year.
 In the first questionnaire, conducted in 1992, the average time for all respondents was 7:49, which fell into the "fairly concerned" quadrant.
-Since then, the needle on the clock advanced each year until 1996, when the average time first fell into the "extremely concerned" quadrant at 9:13, an advancement of one hour and 30 minutes in four years.
+Since then, the needle on the clock advanced each year until 1996, when the average time first fell into the "extremely concerned" quadrant at 9:13, an advancement of one hour and thirty minutes in four years.
 Since then, the time has hovered in the early phases of the "extremely concerned" quadrant, at a little past nine o'clock, with the exception of the year 2000.
 In 2006, the needle advanced to 9:17, representing the highest sense of crisis since the survey began.
 When comparing responses from Japan and abroad, overseas respondents reported more advanced times on the doomsday clock until 1997; however, the differences have leveled since 1998 with respondents reporting similar times, with the exception of 2002 and 2003 when the average time for Japan moved further than the time from overseas respondents.
 Throughout the 15 years of the questionnaire, the needle on the environmental doomsday clock has never fallen into the "barely concerned" or "slightly concerned" quadrants.